 Not everyone will experience side effects when they take Propranolol tablets.

 The majority of users won’t experience any negative side effects of Propranolol at all — most people who use the medication have an overwhelmingly positive experience.
-You can read more about what real users think of Propranolol on our Propranolol reviews page.

 However, as with any medicine, there is still a chance that side effects may occur.
 That is why it’s a good idea to stay informed of the potential side effects that you might experience before starting a new course of medication or medical treatment.